Self-managed Red Hat OpenShift sizing and subscription guide

 Next, determine how many application instances, or pods, you plan to deploy.
 When sizing the environment, any application component deployed on Red Hat OpenShift—such as a database, front-end static server, or message broker instance—is considered an application instance.

 This figure can be an approximation to help you calculate a gross estimate of your Red Hat OpenShift environment size.
 CPU, memory oversubscription, quotas and limits, and other features can be used to further refine this estimate.

-Table 3: VM and hardware sizing questions
+Table 3: Application and instance sizing questions

 |Relevant questions||Example answers|

 How many application instances do you anticipate deploying in each Red Hat OpenShift environment?

 We have around 1,250 application instances in our development environment and around 250 application instances in production.